florian-n/idp-public/README.md

 # First steps

-Look at the notebook [notebooks/run_simulation.ipynb](notebooks/run_simulation.ipynb).
+Consider the notebook [notebooks/run_simulation.ipynb](notebooks/run_simulation.ipynb).
 It provides a basic guide as to how simulations are executed.

 # Sources